katersonnbert/gitnotes/Linux.md

 having to enter the pass phrase all the time.

 - start an ssh-agent if it is not already started (might need one of the examples below to start properly)
+    - BEWARE! when starting the agent, the environment will be reset, meaning any active agent is stopped, the new agent will not contain any keys, any keys previously added have to be added again!
+So when in doubt, run `ssh-add -l` first.

         eval "ssh-agent"
         eval "ssh-agent -s"
         eval `ssh-agent -s`
+        or
+        eval $(ssh-agent)

 - add key to the agent e.g. the key created in example above and enter the keys pass phrase once and never again.